abqgig/WINS/README.md

-# WINS - The BarelasGig working prototype uses modern
+# WINS - BarelasGig
-millimeter wave (mmwave) technology to provide fixed wireless gigabit backhaul and last mile broadband connectivity for a fraction of the cost of full fiber deployment.
+The BarelasGig working prototype uses modern millimeter wave (mmwave) technology to provide fixed wireless gigabit backhaul and last mile broadband connectivity for a fraction of the cost of full fiber deployment.
 This fixed wireless technology now provides